|Porcu Studio Inc. copyright 2009

 prove his allegiance to any noble public service and new born country.

-As an early, strong proponent of women’s rights, Nathan is seen escorting one of his female students from
+As an early, strong proponent of women’s rights, Nathan is seen escorting one of his female students from the

-to give up their lives to God and country.
+up their lives to God and country.

 The 10 year old boy seated on the right, with hunting rifle across his lap suggests the typical ill equipped

 soldier of General Washington’s army.
 Gazing up at his mentor, the boy is inspired and is ready like many of

 his fellow New London residents to volunteer and fight against the King for their rights.

 This statue is a total historical experience, almost like visiting a living colonial museum., inviting the viewers to

 be transported through time to join this group of patriots.
 At this pivotal point in our nation’s history and Hale’s